Bachelor of Science in Engineering

 The UNB Saint John undergraduate Diploma in Engineering Foundations program in Environmental Engineering satisfies the requirements for the first two years of the four-year BScE in Environmental Engineering degree at UNB Saint John.
 For details of the full four-year program, see Section E of the UNB Undergraduate Calendar.
 In addition to the core 29 ch listed above, students intending to pursue Environmental Engineering should take the following:

-• Required courses for the Diploma in Engineering Foundations - Environmental Engineering (55 ch) (Please note prerequisites may apply)
+Required courses for the Diploma in Engineering Foundations - Environmental Engineering (53 ch) Prerequisites may apply

 The Mechanical Engineering curriculum includes a core of basic Mathematics, Science, Business and Humanities subjects, and is structured around a sequence of essential Mechanical Engineering subjects and design instruction.
 The central theme behind an education in Mechanical Engineering is the engineered production, transformation, conversion, transmission and control of "mechanical" energy and materials.
 This may involve any or all aspects of the design, manufacture, fabrication, alteration, installation, selection, specification, testing, maintenance, operation, and control of single components and machines or complete and complex systems.